Links to related organizations.

 The STAR program's mission is to help all Minnesotans with disabilities and older adults gain access to and acquire the assistive technology they need to live, learn, work, and play.
 STAR is federally funded by the Rehabilitation Services Administration in accordance with the Assistive Technology Act of 1998, as amended (P.L.
 108-364).

-Provides searchable versions of the statute and regulations, as well as, access to cross-referenced content from other laws, such as the No Child Left Behind Act and the Family Educational Rights and Privacy Act.
+IDEA - Building the Legacy Provides searchable versions of the statute and regulations, as well as, access to cross-referenced content from other laws, such as the No Child Left Behind Act and the Family Educational Rights and Privacy Act.
 The site also includes topic briefs on selected topics (topics are being developed); links to OSEP's Technical Assistance and Dissemination (TA and D) Network; and a variety of other information sources.
 The site also has a Q-and-A Corner for questions to be submitted.

 Medicare Rights Center's (MRC) free educational newsletters and alerts are designed to give consumers and professionals the latest Medicare information right on their desktops and mobile devices.